Sink Connector Development Guide

 Optional verification that messages have expected schema:

-topic = "/events/users"
+from = "/events/users"

 expected_schema_subject = "user-events-v1" # Verify schema subject